eashanadhikarla/wfm/README.md

 # Face Mask Detection on Real-World Webcam Images
+<p align="right", style="font-size:30px"><b>Authors:</b><br />Eashan Adhikarla<br />Dr. Brian D. Davison</p>
+The COVID-19 pandemic has been one of the biggest health crises in recent memory.
+According to leading scientists, face masks and maintaining six feet of social distancing are the most substantial protections to limit the virus’s spread.
+Experimental data on face mask usage in the US is limited and has not been studied in scale.
+Thus, an understanding of population compliance with mask rec- ommendations may be helpful in current and future pandemic situations.
+Knowledge of mask usage will help researchers answer many questions about the spread in various regions.
+One way to understand mask usage is by monitoring human behavior through publicly available webcams.
+Recently, researchers have come up with abundant research on face mask detection and recognition but their experiments are performed on datasets that do not reflect real-world complexity.
+In this paper, we propose a new webcam- based real-world face-mask detection dataset of over 1TB of images collected across different regions of the United States, and we im- plement state-of-the-art object detection algorithms to understand their effectiveness in such a real-world application.
 <!-- ![Face Detection and Mask Detection on Times Square, New York](https://github.com/eashanadhikarla/wfm/blob/main/sample/title_fig.jpeg)

 ![Mask Detection on (a.)Cats and Meows Karaoke Bar, New Orleans, LA, (b.)
 Bourbon Street, New Orleans, (c.)
 Church Street Market Place, Burlington, VT (d.)
 Times Square, New York](https://github.com/eashanadhikarla/wfm/blob/main/sample/main.png) -->